Bohr model: Haas atomic model

 Haas solved for the Planck constant using the then-current value for the radius of the hydrogen atom.

 Three years later, Bohr would use similar equations with different interpretation.
-Bohr took the Planck constant as given value and used the equations to predict, a, the radius of the electron orbiting in the ground state of the hydrogen atom.
+Bohr took the Planck constant as a given value and used the equations to predict a, the radius of the electron orbiting in the ground state of the hydrogen atom.
 This value is now called the Bohr radius.